Skip to main content

 If surgery is indicated for the neuroma, you can rest assured that our foot surgeons perform this procedure regularly and have the skill and experience to correct your condition successfully.

-Another type of surgical treatment of your neuroma spares the nerve.
-In this procedure (called a decompression neuroplasty or a KOBY-Gard procedure), the tight soft tissues surrounding the affected nerves are carefully released via a tiny incision in between the toe.
-Using a specially designed instrument that protects the nerves and blood vessels, the tight ligaments are released and space is created so that the nerve is no longer pinched.
+Another type of surgical treatment for your neuroma spares the nerve.
+In this procedure (a decompression neuroplasty or a KOBY-Gard procedure), the tight soft tissues surrounding the affected nerves are carefully released via a tiny incision between the toes.
+Using a specially designed instrument that protects the nerves and blood vessels, the tight ligaments are released, and space is created so that the nerve is no longer pinched.

 What Is Recovery From Neuroma Surgery Like?